-The ends of the 3 bones in the knee — the femur, tibia, and patella — are covered with cartilage (a smooth material that covers bone ends of a joint to cushion the bone and allow the joint to move easily without pain) that acts as a shock absorber.
-Between the bones of the knees are 2 crescent-shaped discs of connective tissue, called menisci, which also act as shock absorbers to cushion the lower part of the leg from the weight of the rest of the body.
+The ends of the 3 bones in the knee — the femur, tibia, and patella — are covered with cartilage.
+Cartilage is a smooth material that covers the ends of the bones and cushions them where they meet.
+It allows the joint to move easily and acts as a shock absorber.
+Between the bones of the knees are 2 crescent-shaped discs of connective tissue, called menisci.
+These also act as shock absorbers, protecting the lower part of the leg from the weight of the rest of the body.

-Meniscus tears can occur during a rotating movement while bearing weight, such as when twisting the upper leg while the foot stays in 1 place during sports and other activities.
-Tears can be minor, with the meniscus staying connected to the knee, or major, with the meniscus barely attached to the knee by a cartilage thread.
+Meniscus tears can occur during a rotating movement while bearing weight.
+One example would be twisting your upper leg while the foot stays in place during sports and other activities.
+Tears can be minor, with the meniscus staying connected to the knee, or major, with the meniscus barely attached to the knee by a thread f cartilage.